This Weekend’s On Patrol: Live Highlights, Commentary, and Social Media Activity

 • Arkansas County, Ark. — Sheriff Cheek makes a friendly traffic stop for speeding; the driver is released after a quick license check.
 Sheriff Cheek: “They’re just speeding.
 Good people.
 Just a warning.
 Slow down a little bit.”

 • Daytona Beach, Fla. — Lt.
 Maher and Ofr.
-Magen Geary disperse a bunch of trucks from the largest gas station in the city that had arrived at the location from nearby New Smyrna Beach during Trucktober Fest.
-Maher:” Everybody wants to go gangster until it’s time to do gangster stuff.”
+Magen Geary disperse a bunch of trucks from the largest gas station in the city (Buc-ee’s) that had arrived at the location from nearby New Smyrna Beach during Trucktober Fest.
+Maher: “Apparently, the truck event spilled over here, and they want them gone.
+So we’re gonna get out with them, tell them they got to get going, because if they fail to go, they gonna for for trespass after warning…everybody wants to be gangster until it’s time to do gangster stuff.”

 • Beech Grove, Ind. — Sgt.
 Garrison makes contact with a subject who was sleeping in a car in a motel parking lot.
 He awakens the man, who has a room at the motel, and advises him to go inside.
 Abrams: “Some good advice to maybe go back to the room to take a snooze.”
 Sgt.
 Garrison: “Had one too many; just taking a little nap in his car.”